 - a.
-To assist the university and the abbey in planning and advising monks who are interested in serving on the faculty, the provost will inform the president, after consultation with the department chairs and program directors, the vice provost, academic dean and the academic officers. - Likewise, the abbey personnel liaison, after consultation with the abbey educational facilitator, will inform the abbot of the availability and interests of monks seeking faculty assignments in Saint John's University and the College of Saint Benedict. - c.
-In preparation for the annual summer meeting, the president and the provost will inform the abbot and the abbey personnel liaison of the needs of the university and the college. - d.
-In preparation for the annual summer meeting, the abbot and the abbey personnel liaison will inform the president and the provost of the interests and availabilities of monks seeking faculty assignment.
+To assist the university and the abbey in planning and advising monks who are interested in serving on the faculty, the provost for Academic Affairs will inform the president, after consultation with the department chairs and program directors, the deans and the academic officers of the College of Saint Benedict, of the needs of Saint John's University and the College of Saint Benedict. - Likewise, the abbey personnel liaison, after consultation with the abbey educational facilitator, will inform the abbot of the availability and interests of monks seeking faculty assignments in Saint John's University and the College of Saint Benedict. - c.
+In preparation for the annual summer meeting, the president and the provost for Academic Affairs will inform the abbot and the abbey personnel liaison of the needs of the university and the college. - d.
+In preparation for the annual summer meeting, the abbot and the abbey personnel liaison will inform the president and the provost for Academic Affairs of the interests and availabilities of monks seeking faculty assignment.